-Every few days I’d put it upright and every few days it would mysteriously fall over again.
-Of course I was sure that the frame was broken so I was inspecting it one day when my daughter walked past me and said, “I hate that picture.
+Every few days I’d put it upright, and every few days it would mysteriously fall over again.
+Of course, I was sure that the frame had been broken so I was inspecting it one day when my daughter walked past me and said, “I hate that picture.
 Put it down.”

 I know people love to photograph their kids and share them with the world.
-Mom bloggers in particular have build careers from stunning images of their beautiful children.
+Mom bloggers, in particular, have built careers with stunning images of their beautiful children.
 Typically there’s a drop off in photos after the child reaches an age where they can say (and be heard) I don’t want my picture on your blog.
-Bloggers love to write their birth stories, sleepless stories, potty training stories and first day of school stories but you’ll see a (merciful) drop off when it comes to entering puberty, dating, standardized testing and grades.
+Bloggers love to write their birth stories, sleepless stories, potty training stories, and the first day of school stories, but you’ll see a (merciful) drop off when it comes to entering puberty, dating, standardized testing and grades.

-Maria has a great point about it.
-She’s not screaming pedophile, she’s just noting that it’s unfair for parents to share images of their children that the children wouldn’t want shared.
-It makes not difference that the kids don’t know that the pictures are out there.
-Even when we are holding our babies and calling them “the baby” they are still human beings with separate lives than ours.
+Maria makes a strong argument here.
+She’s not screaming pedophile.
+She’s just noting that it’s unfair for parents to share images of their children that the children wouldn’t want to be shared.
+It makes no difference that the kids don’t know that the pictures are out there.
+Even when we are holding our babies and calling them “The Baby,” they are still human beings with separate lives than ours.

-I don’t know what anyone’s boundaries are regarding their own children but it’s important to have some established.
-Surely as your children grow older the boundaries will change.
-In my odd case they loosened up.
-If you’re sharing images of your kids on facebook what are your boundaries?
+I don’t know what anyone’s boundaries are regarding their own children, but it’s essential to have some established.
+Inevitably as children grow older, the boundaries will change.
+In my odd case, they loosened up.
+If you’re sharing images of your kids on Facebook, what are your limits?
 Does everyone know them?
 Are you using your child’s real name?
 Can they be in a diaper only?
 I’ll put on my judgy hat for a moment and suggest that they never be nude.

-Whatever you decide as parents to do about sharing your children online be sure that the folks around you know too so you don’t have the embarrassing “can you please take my baby’s picture off flickr” phone call.
+Whatever you decide as parents to do about sharing your children online, be sure that the folks around you know too.
+This way, you might not have the embarrassing “can you please take my baby’s picture off Flickr” phone call.